 History of Veteran’s Park, Jacob Square

-According to the book, History of Hooksett (NH) a granite memorial was erected in memory of Cpl.
-George E. Merrill on the lawn of the (then) Town Hall and “dedicated with appropriate ceremonies on November 11, 1933.”
+According to a press release in 2012 by Kathie Northrup,”a granite memorial was erected in memory of Cpl.
+George E. Merrill on the lawn of the (then) Town Hall and “dedicated with appropriate ceremonies on November 11, 1933.
+It was later moved to Jacob Square.”
 In the 1950s the memorial was moved and combined with the memorial to soldiers of all wars at Jacob Square, Veteran’s Park near the south end of the Hooksett Bridge.
 The American Legion was formed in 1919 and named in honor of Cpl.
 Merrill (who died in 1918), its name changing after WWII to honor both Cpl.
 Merrill and Cpl.
 Raymond P. Follansbee who died in 1943 while serving in the Marine Corps (i.e. Merrill-Follansbee Post, American Legion).
 This American Legion post helped pay for the expensive granite memorials that are in Jacob Square.
 In 2011 the Heritage Commission arranged for the cleaning of the stones, refinishing the plaques, adding park signage and landscaping.
 A memorial area honoring all who served in war and peace was added in 2013, and a re-dedication was held in that year on 6 October 2013.

 Heroes of Hooksett

 As far as I can determine, only one of the men on the Hooksett honor list died during WWI–George E. Merrill who was killed in action in France.
 A man not on this list who died in war time was Arthur Lemire.
 He was born in Hooksett, and became a baker in the United States Navy.
 He died by accident aboard the ship, “Peerless,” and he is mentioned in a story I wrote about him previously [See #31 in story, “Heroes of Nashua”].